Emmanuelbolaji/TechieSeller/README.md

 test_models.py: Tests for database models

 Contributing
+We welcome contributions to TechieSeller!
+Please follow these steps:

 Fork the repository
 Create a new branch (git checkout -b feature/AmazingFeature) Commit your changes (git commit -m 'Add some AmazingFeature') Push to the branch (git push origin feature/AmazingFeature) Open a Pull Request

+Please ensure your code adheres to our coding standards and includes appropriate tests.
+Related Projects

+TechBazaar - A similar marketplace for tech products built with Django GadgetSwap - A peer-to-peer platform for exchanging tech gadgets

+License
+This project is licensed under the MIT License - see the LICENSE file for details.